Tail Water: The runoff of irrigation water from the lower end of an irrigated field.

 Transmittance: The time rate of heat flow per unit area under steady conditions from the air (or other fluid) on the warm side of a barrier to the air (or fluid) on the cool side, per unit temperature difference between the two sides.

-Transpiration: The process by which water vapour is lost to the atmosphere from living plants.
+Transpiration: The process by which water vapor is lost to the atmosphere from living plants.
 The term can also be applied to the quantity of water thus dissipated.

 Trash: Material considered worthless or offensive that is thrown away.
-Generally defined as dry waste material, but in common usage it is a synonym for garbage, rubbish, or refuse.
+Generally defined as a dry waste material, but in common usage, it is a synonym for garbage, rubbish, or refuse.